 Chester L. Long "Chet" was a recipient of a SNAME graduate school scholarship in the early 1950s.
 He died in the 1990s and due to the passing of his wife there are funds available to establish a permanent endowment for a graduate school scholarship in his name.

 Chet Long was a graduate of the University of Washington (Seattle).
 In 1953, while employed by the Naval Shipyards at San Francisco, he applied for and was awarded a graduate scholarship by SNAME to study architecture and marine engineering at the University of Michigan.
 Upon receiving his Masters degree he moved to Virginia and began a lengthy career at Newport News Shipbuilding.
-During his tenure he headed up non-nuclear testing taking many ships on sea trails.
-His final title was Director of the Seawolf (688) submarine program.
+During his tenure he headed up non-nuclear testing taking many ships on sea trials.
+His final title was Director of the Seawolf (SSN-21) submarine program.
 He has been published, owns several patents, received the 1989 Harold E. Saunders Lifetime Achievement Award from the American Society of Naval Engineers, and was the 1993 recipient of the Albert A. Michelson Award from the Navy League of the United States.

 Securities were transferred "in kind" to establish a permanent graduate school scholarship in the name of Chester L. Long.